KevinWilk/Beyond-average-warming/README.md

 ## Comments

-Note that the calculation of the weights, the simulations and the application are paralallized with the “future.apply” and “future” package and performed using the Marburg Compute Cluster (MaRC3a) at the Philipps-Universität Marburg [Link](https://www.uni-marburg.de/en/hrz/services/high-performance-computing).
+Note that the calculation of the weights, the simulation and the application are paralallized with the “future.apply” and “future” package and performed using the Marburg Compute Cluster (MaRC3a) at the Philipps-Universität Marburg [Link](https://www.uni-marburg.de/en/hrz/services/high-performance-computing).